takahirohonda/hardhat-learning-project-1/README.md

 yarn hardhat:node
 # (2) open another terminal and deploy counter
 yarn deploy-counter-contract

+# deploy whatever contract I'm currently working on as defined in scripts
+yarn deploy-contract
 # (3) Get the Counter contract address and paste to `.env` file in the vanilla-js-app folder.
 # (4) Run the app (make sure that Metamask in installed and configured correctly).
 yarn dev:vanilla